WuCandice/Superstore-Sales-Analysis/README.md

 * Some sub-categories like Phones and Paper had profits in the "No Discount" and "10% to 20%" categories but were absent in the "Up to 10%" discount category.

 ## Contact
-Thank you for reading.
 If you have any questions regarding this project, you can email me at candice.wu.555@gmail.com, or connect me on  <a href="https://www.linkedin.com/in/wu-candice/">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>